tparveen/SpacedRepetition/SpacedRepetition-userStories.md

 ----

-User Story: As an user, I need to create an account so that I can use the app.
+User Story: As an user, I want to create an account so that I can use the app.

     Acceptance Criteria:
-        When I visit the the spaced repetition site for the first time, I should be directed to a register page I can enter my name, username, and password
-        My password should be at least 10 characters long If all information is correct, upon clicking the submit button, I should be taken a login page If the information is not correct, I should be given proper error messages and option to enter the correct information
+        When I visit the the spaced repetition site for the first time, I should be directed to a registration page On that page, I can enter my name, username, and password My password should be at least 10 characters long If all information is correct, upon clicking the submit button, I should be taken to a login page If the information is incorrect, I should be given proper error messages and option to enter the correct information

 ---